Global Web Index.

 - A way to track subscriptions to spot opportunities for engagement and reduce churn

-As discovery progressed, the business shifted focus towards launching an Agentic Alpha product within ~two months, including self-serve functionality.
+As priorities evolved, the focus shifted toward launching an Agentic Alpha product within ~two months,

 In scope